Mount Afadja

+Name Origin and Meaning

 The mountain's name is "Afadja," while the suffix "-to" in the Ewe language means mountain.
-The correct name in the English language, therefore, would be "Mount Afadja", as "Mount Afadjato" would be a repetition of the word "mountain".
+The correct name in the English language, therefore, would be "Mount Afadja", not "Mount Afadjato", which would be a repetition of the word "mountain" and the correct name in the French language would be "Mont Afadja", not "Mont Afadjato".

+According to legend, the Ewe people were beset by wild animal attacks when they first migrated to the area.
+In response, they fought back, overwhelming the animals and pursuing them as they retreated.
+This counterattack was stalled by an itching plant that prevented them from reaching the mountain to continue the battle.

-When the Ewe people migrated to the area and saw the mountain, it looked like the mound in which water yam is planted, water yam being called "Avadze" in Ewe.
-Moreover, there were some creeping plants on the mountain that resembled the water yam plant; they therefore called it "Avadze-to".
-Today the word has been palatalized into "Afadjato".
+In the Ewe language, “afar” means “war”, “dja” means “plant”, and “to” means “mountain”.
+Additionally, there were creeping plants on the mountain that resembled the water yam plant, so they called the mountain “Avadze-to.”
+Over time, the word became palatalised into “Afadjato.”

 Mount Afadja is one of the most visited tourist attractions in the Volta Region of Ghana, welcoming thousands of visitors from around the globe annually.
 The nearby Tagbo Falls and Wli Falls (the highest in West Africa) are also popular tourist attractions.
 There are several caves, streams and other waterfalls in the area.